Between Brush Strokes

 Kahoma Ranch ATV Tours, Maui, Hawaii

-Well, hello friends, it’s been awhile, hasn’t it?
-Sometimes I think I could be a decent travel blogger and then reality hits when I realize it’s been four months and I’ve hardly written a lick on here.
-Life happens.
-But on a particularly steamy afternoon in early January in Lahaina, life was good.
-So, sooo … [Read more]
+Well, hello friends, it's been awhile, hasn't it?
+Sometimes I think I could be a decent travel blogger and then reality hits when I realize it's been four months and I've [Read more]

 Posted in: Friends & Family, Photography, Travel Tagged: Hawaii, Maui, Photography, Road Trip, Travel